patrickbwarren/inkscape-survex-export/README.md

 there are no additional dependencies and this should work on all platforms.

-The code has been tested to work with Inkscape 0.91 (r13725).
+The code has been tested to work with Inkscape 0.91 (r13725), on both Linux and Windows.

 ### Usage